kestra-io/docs/content/blogs/2024-11-18-kestra-ion.md

       FILE_FORMAT = (TYPE = 'CSV' FIELD_OPTIONALLY_ENCLOSED_BY = '"' SKIP_HEADER = 1);
 ```

 And we will upload the products from the CSV file into MySQL.
-Again, this can be done using SQL commands in any MySQL client or a simple Kestra flow as shown here:
+Again, this can be done using SQL commands in any MySQL client or a short Kestra flow as shown here:

 ```yaml
 id: load_data_into_mysql